-Alumni and advancement
+Alumni and donors

-Alumni and advancement includes future and current alumni, our community and athletic fans.
+Alumni and donors includes future and current alumni, our community and athletic fans.
 Use this palette for fundraising materials, alumni newsletters and athletic announcements.
 Think of these pieces as a rallying point.
 Their job is to build affection and engagement.

 Lean heavily on the primary palette, but use the supporting palettes to build color schemes that are complemenary and balanced.